-Are you curious about the business advertising payment terms used by top advertising agencies out there?
+Are you curious about the business advertising payment terms used by top advertising agencies?
 As a business owner, you should know when and how much to pay an advertising agency.
 It is an element of knowledge that chips in the survival of business.
 Money makes the world go around.
 All businesses, big and small, allot a good budget to advertising.

 This business advertising payment term means that the payment is decided well before the project begins.
 And, the client has to pay the sum before the work begins.
 It is mainly in-use for short term, non-recurring projects that involve designing and developing.
 For example, a web designing agency might want full payment before delivering the website for a company.

 - Pros: When it comes to full advance payment, it is a motivating factor for the agency employees.
 They are more interested in the work and give full efforts to make sure the work is spotless and up to the client’s standards.